Graph Cuts with Interacting Edge Costs - Examples, Approximations, and Algorithms: Approximation algorithms

 \paragraph{Polymatroidal network flows.} Polymatroidal network flows \citep{lm82,h82} generalize the capacity constraint of traditional flow problems.
 They retain the constraint of flow conservation ( a function $\varphi: \Es \to \mathbb{R}_+$ is a flow if the inflow at each node $v \in \Vs \setminus\{s,t\}$ equals the outflow).
 The edge-wise capacity constraint $\varphi(e) \leq \mathrm{cap}(e)$ for all $e \in \Es$, given a capacity function $\mathrm{cap}: \Es \to \mathbb{R}_+$ is replaced by local submodular capacities over \emph{sets} of edges incident at each node $v$: $\mathrm{cap}_v^{\text{in}}$ for incoming edges, and $\mathrm{cap}_v^{\text{out}}$ for outgoing edges.
 The capacity constraints at each $v \in \Vs$ are

 Each edge $(u,v)$ belongs to two incidence sets, $\delta^+u$ and $\delta^-v$.
-A maximum flow with such constraints can be found in time $O(m^4\tau)$ by the layered augmenting path algorithm by \citet{ttt86}, where $\tau$ is the time to minimize a submodular function on any set $\delta^+v$, $\delta^-v$.
-The incidence sets are in general much smaller than $\Es$.
+A maximum flow with such constraints can be found in time $O(m^4\tau)$ by the layered augmenting path algorithm by \citet{ttt86}, where $\tau$ is the time to minimize a submodular function on any set $\delta^+v$, $\delta^-v$ for any $v$.
+Hence, the incidence sets are in general much smaller than $\Es$.

 A special polymatroidal maximum flow turns out to be dual to the cut problem we are interested in.
 To see this, we will use the restriction $\restriction{f}{A}$ of the function $f$ to a subset $A$.
 For ease of reading we drop the explicit restriction notation later.
 We assume throughout that the desired cut is minimal\footnote{A cut $C \subseteq \Es$ is \emph{minimal} if no proper subset $B \subset C$ is a cut.}, since additional edges can only increase its cost. \begin{lemma} Minimum $(s,t)$-cut with cost function $\fap$ is dual to a polymatroidal network flow with capacities $\mathrm{cap}_v^{\text{in}}=\restriction{f}{\delta^-v}$ and $\mathrm{cap}_v^{\text{out}}=\restriction{f}{\delta^+v}$ at each node $v \in \Vs$. \end{lemma} The proof is provided in Appendix~\ref{app:dualPMF}.
 It uses, with some additional considerations, the dual problem to a polymatroidal maxflow, which can be stated as follows.
 Let $\mathrm{cap}^{\text{in}}: 2^\Es \to \mathbb{R}_+$ be the joint incoming capacity function, i.e., $\mathrm{cap}^{\text{in}}(C) = \sum_{v \in V}\mathrm{cap}_v^{\text{in}}(C \inter \delta^-v)$, and let equivalently $\mathrm{cap}^{\text{out}}$ be the corresponding joint outgoing capacity.
 The dual of the polymatroidal maximum flow is a minimum cut problem whose cost is a convolution of edge capacities \citep{lo83}: